RTippin/messenger/docs/ChatBots.md

 - `alias` Used to locate and attach your handler to a bot.
 - `description` The description of your bot handler, typically what it does.
 - `name` The name of your bot handler.
-- `unique (optional)` When set and true, the handler may only be used once per bot.
+- `unique (optional)` When set and true, the handler may only be used once across all bots in a thread.
 - `triggers (optional)` Overrides allowing the end user to set the triggers.
 Only the given trigger(s) will be used.
 Separate multiple via the pipe (|) or use an array.
 - `match (optional)` Overrides allowing end user to select matching method.